Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/includes/intro.md

 <div style="text-align: left; color:rgb(112,128,144);">   ------------------- </div>

 During 2017.07 - 2020.10, I worked for different ***<span style="color:rgb(0,100,0);">China Foreign Infrastructure Aid Projects</span>*** in  Africa countries such as **Ethiopia, Kenya, Nigeria**, where I participated in the construction of Railways, Airports, Hospitals, and other facilities.

-I regard Nigeria as my second home country because it has profoundly reshaped my personality, values, and worldview, helping me develop a new perspective on life in my early twenties.